Serverless Security- What are the Security Risks & Best Practices?

 Incorporating an extensive authentication system that exercises control and authentication over these APIs is highly critical.

 - We store user’s active tokens in the database and authenticate them against every request.
 This will let you exercise token authentication, invocation count and expiration time limit.
-If you’re just starting with the serverless architecture, AWS Cognito is an easy solution which will suffice.
+If you’re just starting with the serverless architecture, Amazon Cognito is an easy solution which will suffice.

 - If at all user authentication is not an option, developers are recommended to use secure API keys or SAML assertions.